 No one, not a single person, prepared you for how much work it takes to run a successful restaurant.
-Sure, friends and family were supportive, and colleagues in the industry gave you advice, but it wasn’t until you were in the weeds that you fully understood the requirements of the job.
+Sure, friends and family were supportive when you started, and colleagues in the industry gave you advice, but it wasn’t until you were in the weeds that you fully understood the requirements of running (and advertising) your counter-service restaurant.

 Besides the obvious daily concerns, like cooking, hiring and firing, managing the books, and ordering food, is advertising.
-You know you need to promote your restaurant and bring in new customers, but when you’re a new fast-casual restaurant owner, this is often at the bottom of a very long to-do list.
+You know you need restaurant promotions to bring in new customers, but when you’re a fast-casual restaurant owner, this is often at the bottom of a very long to-do list, especially if you’re just starting out.

 Fortunately, we’ve spent 30 years helping restaurant owners like yourself increase profits through advertising.
 Check out these tips to avoid these advertising mistakes we’ve seen fast-casual restaurants make over the years.